hashicorp/vagrant/website/docs/source/v2/provisioning/chef_client.html.md

 ## Other Configuration Options

 There are a few more configuration options available.
-These generally don't need to be modified but are available if your Chef server requires customization of these variables:
+These generally don't need to be modified but are available if your Chef Server requires customization of these variables:

 * `client_key_path`